SHTOOLS/SHTOOLS/src/pydoc/pycomputedm.md

 :   The angular radius of the spherical cap in radians.

 `degrees` : integer, optional, dimension (`lmax`+1), default = 1
-:   List of degrees to compute.
-If degrees(l) is 0, do not compute the degree l of the kernel.
+:   List of degrees to use when computing the space-concentration kernel.
+Only those degrees where `degrees[l]` is non-zero will be employed.

 # Description